 The partnership will seek to make investments in a targeted set of sectors including renewable energy, energy efficiency, energy storage, and low-carbon and electrified transportation, across countries in three regions including Latin America, Asia, and Africa.

-We, the undersigned, commit to collaborating diligently with a goal of finalizing the terms and structure of this exciting new investment partnership by the first quarter 2019.
+We, the undersigned, commit to collaborating diligently with a goal of finalizing the terms and structure of this exciting new investment partnership by the first quarter of 2019.

 Agence Française de Développement